Controlling the Risk of Corrupted Contexts for Language Models via Early-Exiting: Context-Aware Risk Control via Early-Exit

 The key insight for this approach to work is that controlling the risk $R(\lambda) := \mathbb{E}_{x,y,c} [\ell]$ at level $\epsilon$ is equivalent to controlling the risk $R'(\lambda) := \mathbb{E}_{x,y,c} [\ell']$ at level $\epsilon'$.
 Intuitively, this is because we are applying the same invertible transformation to both the loss and the risk level, and we can simply reverse the transformation after applying LTT to return to the domain of the original loss and risk level.
 The full proof can be found in \S\ref{sec:risk-transform-proof}.

-\textbf{Application to In-Context Learning.} Note that due to our focus on classifcation, our ICL loss is bounded $\ell_{\text{ICL}}(\lambda) \in [-1,1]$; hence we can plug in $a=-1, b=1$ when performing loss scaling in our setting.
-We contrast our approach with the previous approach of clipping negative losses to zero $\ell_{\text{clip}}(\lambda) := \max \{0, \ell_{\text{ICL}}(\lambda) \}$ and empirically verify that our approach both satisfies the same risk control guarantees and achieves much greater efficiency gains (see Fig. \ref{fig:all-rc-results} and \ref{fig:eff-gains-all}).
+\textbf{Application to Context-Aware Risk Control.} On all our tasks, our context-aware prediction loss is bounded by $\ell_{\text{c}}(\lambda) \in [-1,1]$; hence we can plug in $a=-1, b=1$ when performing loss scaling in our setting.
+We contrast our approach with the previous approach of clipping negative losses to zero $\ell_{\text{clip}}(\lambda) := \max \{0, \ell_{\text{c}}(\lambda) \}$ and empirically verify that our approach both satisfies the same risk control guarantees and achieves much greater efficiency gains across all tasks (see Fig. \ref{fig:all-rc-results} and \ref{fig:eff-gains-all} for in-context learning and Fig. \ref{fig:calm-results-rc} and \ref{fig:calm-results-eff-gains} for open-ended QA).